Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Even better, it does so anywhere on the body because this is bath soap, not just a shampoo.
 That’s convenient as a fungal infection like dandruff may affect the skin behind the ears and the folds of the neck.

 Wash with it daily for three to seven days in a row.
-Leave it on the scalp for at least a couple of minutes before you rinse.
+Leave it on the dry scalp for at least a couple of minutes before you rinse.

 Once the dandruff is gone, the child only needs to use it a couple of times a week.
 This can also be used as a body wash.

 The same company makes a non-medicated shampoo/body wash for kids, too.
 Alternate with it to maintain a healthy scalp and skin.
 This is really good for dry scalp treatment.